-Justice Ginsburg in hospital after procedure
+Justice Ruth Bader Ginsburg in hospital after procedure

 “According to her doctors, stent revisions are common occurrences and the procedure, performed using endoscopy and medical imaging guidance, was done to minimize the risk of future infection,” the Supreme Court’s press statement read.

-Earlier this month, the 87 year old justice announced she has been treated for cancer lesions in her liver and would continue receiving treatment.
+Earlier this month, the 87-year-old justice announced she has been treated for cancer lesions in her liver and would continue receiving treatment.

 She plans to do her job full steam ahead as long as she’s capable, the justice said.